NemoHostem/CNN_Source_of_Light/README.md

 - Created a visualization part for testing, which visualizes ground truth and estimated value with image

 ### Sprint 5
+- Created a few grayscale models and improved performance a bit
+- Created a test_CNN.py file for large-scale testing
+- Created read_pgm_files.py for making Yale (.pgm) dataset readable

 ### Sprint 6